padok-team/formation-lab-docker-secu/README.md

 3. Run the container while mounting the current folder (which exposes the socket):
 `docker run -v /var/run/docker.sock:/var/run/docker.sock -p 8080:8080 socket-lab`

+Go to http://localhost:8080 and try to exploit a misconfiguration to escape the Docker container and exec into the host.

+- [ ] I can execute commands on my local machine through the webapp: for example, I can read files on my local machine.

 ## Lab 2: Capabilities Lab

 1. Change to the capabilities folder: